 You can see a video of all the activities along with how I made the turkey by clicking the image below.
 The patterns are also located below.

-The free membership printable this week is Turkey Number Punch Cards for number recognition and fine motor development.
+I made Turkey Number Punch Cards for number recognition and fine motor development.
 I printed the patterns on cardstock paper and cut them out.
 I then laminated them for durability.

 The patterns come in both black and white as well as color.
 Children use a hole punch and punch the dot under the correct number that matches the number on the turkey.